BoDonkey/charting-extension/README.md

   </p>
 </div>

-This bundle of two extensions adds the a new chart data piece-type to  upload data setsfor charting, as well as a chart widget to allow addition of a number of different chart types to your ApostropheCMS pages.
+This bundle of two extensions adds a new chart data piece-type to upload data sets for charting, as well as a chart widget to allow addition of a number of different chart types to your ApostropheCMS pages.

 ## Installation